tsoj/Nalwald/README.md

 ```
 If you can't use the Clang compiler you can omit the `--cc:clang` flag, but it might result in a slower executable.

-If you are compiling on Windows and you want to use Clang then you need to replace `--passL:"-static"` with `--passL:"-static -fuse-ld=lld"`

 ##### Run:
 ```
 ./Nalwald